jeffrosenberg/my-carbon-impact/README.md

 This is just a high level list that itself could use refinement!

+- Build "horizontally" (one piece of functionality at a time, across the stack)
+- Start by building out the full stack:
   - Develop API Gateway endpoints in parallel with the lambdas
+  - Persist data (DynamoDb single-table design)
+  - Add logging / metrics / alerting / etc.
+  - Build a simple UI
+    - Server-rendered using Go templates
+    - Something like Alpine/HTMX for smoother transitions?
+- Add functionality
   - Flesh out Profile entity and functionality
   - Create mileage event and tests
-- Persist data (Cockroach?
-Dynamo?)
-- Build a simple UI